ch1pp3w4/sl-docker/README.md

 - Password: sql-ledger
 - Database: template1

-Note: those are values that should be used, if you try with others, SQL-Ledger won't get connected to the database container.
+Note: those are values that should be using, if you try with others, SQL-Ledger won't get connected to the database container.

 4. Finally, let's enter your company data (the below data is just for ilustrative purposes):

 <img src="images/sl06.png" alt="SQL-Ledger / Create Dataset" width="400">

-- Dataset: demo (this will be the database identificator for your company)
+- Dataset: demo (this will be the database identificator for your company, change it to something that makes sense to you)
 - Company: My Demo Company LLC (your company's name)
 - Administrator: admin (system administration user, tipically admin, superuser, sysadmin, it is up to you...)
 - E-mail: admin@gmail.com (system administrator email address)
-- Password: admin (only numbers and letters, uppercase and lowercase)
+- Password: ***** (only numbers and letters, uppercase and lowercase)
-- Templates: Default (these are documents templates in different languages, Default is English)
+- Templates: Default (these are document templates in different languages, Default is English)
-- Multibyte Encoding: Unicode (UTF-8) (in this global world, there are multiple symbols, this technical piece supports that)
+- Multibyte Encoding: Unicode (UTF-8) (in this global world, there are multiple symbols, this technical piece supports those...)
-- Create Chart of Accounts: US General (this is a template, click over the dropdown list, you can change it to whatever you want)
+- Create Chart of Accounts: US General (this is an example for illustrative purposes, click over the dropdown list, you can change it to whatever you want...)

-Click over the <<Continue>> button.
+Click over the "Continue" button.

-Control will be back into the "SQL-Ledger Administration" screen, just click on <<Logout>>
+Control will be back into the "SQL-Ledger Administration" screen, just click on "Logout"

 5. Point your web browser to http://localhost/sql-ledger, use your administrative user and password previously created.

 <img src="images/sl08.png" alt="SQL-Ledger Login screen" width="400">

-Hit the <<Login>> button, **there you go!**
+Hit the "Login" button, **there you go!**

 <img src="images/sl09.png" alt="Logo" width="400">

 ## Support

+### SQL-Ledger

 For an overview of usage of each SQL-Ledger feature, click [here](https://sql-ledger.com/cgi-bin/nav.pl?page=feature/index.html&title=Features)